-- It is good practice to periodically review standard protocols for humane killing at the establishment, including techniques, equipment and training.
-The NACWO, NIO and NVS\ should be aware of current literature on the welfare implications of different techniques, and refinements, and should bring these to the AWERB.
+- It is good practice to periodically review standard protocols for humane killing at the establishment, including techniques, equipment, and training.
+The NACWO, NIO, and NVS1 should be aware of current literature on the welfare implications of different techniques, and refinements, and should bring these to the AWERB.
 You could suggest a review as an annual agenda item.
-The experience of the animal should be the primary consideration, but it is also important to discuss how staff feel about each technique. - The aim should be to cause no more than threshold suffering preferably less.
+The experience of the animal should be the primary consideration, but it is also important to discuss how staff feel about each technique.
+The views of UK laboratory animal personnel on rodent killing methods were surveyed in 2023 and various issues were highlighted, including lack of availability of certain methods [1].
+You could suggest a review of which methods are available at your institution. - The aim should be to cause no more than threshold suffering preferably less.
 The threshold for regulation under ASPA is 'a level of pain, suffering, distress or lasting harm equivalent to, or higher than, that caused by the introduction of a needle in accordance with good veterinary practice'.
 Minimising suffering does not always mean inducing unconsciousness as rapidly as possible.
 It is the animal's total experience, from initial capture to final loss of consciousness, that counts. - Killing animals is a process with multiple steps to consider.
-Is there a need for capture, handling and restraint?
+Is there a need for capture, handling, and restraint?
 Must the animal be removed from the home cage or tank?
 Will they be mixed with unfamiliar animals?
 Is application of the method painful or distressing, even mildly?
 What does the animal experience between application of the technique and loss of consciousness?
 How will death be confirmed, and how soon?
 What is the success rate of the method?
 The welfare impact of each of these steps can be used as a focus for refinement and to help decide which method to use. - Practical factors, such as speed and economics, may need to be considered but animal welfare must always take precedence.
 Using faster techniques for killing is acceptable only if no additional suffering is caused to animals.
-If choosing between techniques that have different financial costs, you could ask to consider whether any money saved could be spent on improving welfare or staff training. - Killing animals can involve significant 'emotional labour' for staff.
+If choosing between techniques that have different costs, you could ask to consider whether the money saved could be spent on improving welfare or staff training. - Killing animals can involve significant 'emotional labour' for staff.
 It is essential to consider the views and feelings of staff members and provide appropriate support.
 People may be upset by killing certain species, having to use physical methods, or being asked to kill surplus animals, especially if that surplus could have been avoided.
 The AWERB should discuss these issues and ensure that all staff are informed of both the scientific benefits of projects and the justification for given techniques.
 You could ask how surplus animals are avoided, for animal and human welfare and ethical reasons.
-Providing staff with appropriate support is an AWERB task and part of a good 'Culture of Care' [1]; see also the 'Cost of Caring' resource [2].
+Providing staff with appropriate support is an AWERB task and part of a good 'Culture of Care' [2]; see also the 'Cost of Caring' resource [3].